Maps from 3-manifolds to 4-manifolds that induce isomorphisms on $\pi_1$: Maps from 4-manifolds to 3-manifolds

 \section{Maps from 4-manifolds to 3-manifolds}

-Although maps from closed orientable 3-manifolds to closed orientable 4-manifolds realizing isomorphisms on $\pi_1$ are rare, there are plenty of maps from closed orientable 4-manifolds to closed orientable 3-manifolds realizing isomorphisms on $\pi_1$.
-We construct such maps in the following example.
+Although maps from closed orientable 3-manifolds to closed orientable 4-manifolds realizing isomorphisms on $\pi_1$ are rare (Theorem \ref{3-4map}), there are plenty of maps from closed orientable 4-manifolds to closed orientable 3-manifolds realizing isomorphisms on $\pi_1$, as constructed below.